 - Bavishi C, Dupont HL.
 Systematic review: the use of proton pump inhibitors and increased susceptibility to enteric infection, Aliment Pharmacol Ther.
 2011 Dec; 34(11-12):1269-81.

-- National Institute for Health and Care Excellence (NICE) Diarrhoea prevention and advice for travellers [Accessed March 2017]
+- National Institute for Health and Care Excellence (NICE) Diarrhoea prevention and advice for travellers.
+February 2019 [Accessed 28 February 2022]

-- Public Health England, Advisory Committee on Malarial Prevention, Guidelines for malaria prevention in travellers from the United Kingdom 2015.
-September 2015.
-[Accessed March 2017]
+- UK Health Security Agency, Advisory Committee on Malarial Prevention, Guidelines for malaria prevention in travellers from the United Kingdom 2021.
+9 June 2021.
+[Accessed 28 February 2022]

 - Aspinall R, Del Giudice G, Effros R & Grubeck-Loebenstein B. Challenges for vaccination in the elderly.
 Immunity & Ageing 2007 4:9